samtools/samtools/README.md

 ### Support

-If you have found a bug or would like a new feature, please report the same in GitHub [SAMtools](https://github.com/samtools/samtools/issues) issue tracker.
+If you have found a bug or would like a new feature, please report the same in the GitHub [SAMtools](https://github.com/samtools/samtools/issues) issue tracker.

-For any security related issue, please send a mail to [samtools@sanger.ac.uk](mailto:samtools@sanger.ac.uk) instead of reporting in GitHub issue tracker.
+For any security related issue, please send a mail to [samtools@sanger.ac.uk](mailto:samtools@sanger.ac.uk) instead of reporting in the GitHub issue tracker.